PeizhuoLi/ganimator/README.md

 conda activate ganimator
 ~~~

+In case you encounter a `GLIBCXX-3.4.29 not found` issue, please link your existing `libstdc++.so` file to the anaconda environment by `ln -sf /usr/lib/x86_64-linux-gnu/libstdc++.so.6  {path to anaconda}/envs/ganimator/bin/../lib/libstdc++.so.6`.

-Or you may install the following packages (and their dependencies) manually:
+Alternatively, you may install the following packages (and their dependencies) manually:

-- pytorch 1.10
+- pytorch == 1.10
-- tensorboard
+- tensorboard >= 2.6.0
-- tqdm
+- tqdm >= 4.62.3
-- scipy
+- scipy >= 1.7.3

 ## Quick Start

 We provide several pretrained models for various characters.
-Download and extract the pretrained model from [Google Drive](https://drive.google.com/file/d/1EnKE2B46sYWmRIdywNubJalzxzbvqvo-/view?usp=sharing).
+Download the pretrained model from [Google Drive](https://drive.google.com/file/d/1EnKE2B46sYWmRIdywNubJalzxzbvqvo-/view?usp=sharing).
+Please extract the downloaded file and put the `pre-trained` directory directly under the root of the ganimator directory.

 ### Novel motion synthesis

 Run `demo.sh`.
 The result for Salsa and Crab Dace will be saved in `./results/pre-trained/{name}/bvh`.
-The result after foot contact fix will be saved as `result_fixed.bvh`
+The result after foot contact fix will be saved as `result_fixed.bvh`.
+You may visualize the generated bvh files with [Blender](https://www.blender.org).

+Similarly, use command `python demo.py --save_path=./pre-trained/{name of pre-trained model}` will generate the result for the given pretrained model.

 ### Evaluation

 A separate module for evaluation is *required*.
-Before start with evaluation, please refer to the instruction of installation [here](https://github.com/PeizhuoLi/ganimator-eval-kernel).
+Before starting with evaluation, please refer to the instruction of installation [here](https://github.com/PeizhuoLi/ganimator-eval-kernel).

 Use the following command to evaluate a trained model: